MicrosoftDocs/win32/desktop-src/DirectShow/cimagedisplay.md

 ---
-Description: 'The CImageDisplay class is a helper class for GDI video renderers to manage the display format.' ms.assetid: 'c9221e5c-30c6-489a-89d7-132203314dc8'
+Description: The CImageDisplay class is a helper class for GDI video renderers to manage the display format. ms.assetid: c9221e5c-30c6-489a-89d7-132203314dc8
 title: CImageDisplay class
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CImageDisplay class

 ![cimagedisplayclasshierarchy](images/wutil06.png)

 The `CImageDisplay` class is a helper class for GDI video renderers to manage the display format.
-The object stores a [**VIDEOINFO**](videoinfo.md) structure that describes the current display mode, which is initialized in the object's constructor method.
+The object stores a [**VIDEOINFO**](/windows/win32/amvideo/ns-amvideo-tagvideoinfo?branch=master) structure that describes the current display mode, which is initialized in the object's constructor method.
 The object's **CheckMediaType** method checks whether a proposed media type can be rendered efficiently using GDI.